CoolRunner-dk/business-central-php/README.md

 Business Central for PHP uses a singleton pattern for SDK instances.

-Once an instance has been initiallized it will fetch the schema from your Business Central.
+Once an instance has been initialized it will fetch the schema from your Business Central.
 (Standard entities are included).

 ```php
 $sdk = \BusinessCentral\SDK::instance('my-tenant-id.onmicrosoft.com', [